 In addition to being quiet and thrifty to operate, the EU2200i is also very lightweight and easily transportable in comparison to a full-sized generator.
 Weighing in at just under 50 pounds, it can be easily moved from one location to another by the average person.
 It even makes a great companion on camping trips or powering the basics at a hunting cabin.

 One of the objections I often hear regarding the Honda "EU" series of generators is the relative high price compared to industrial generators.
-It's possible to pick up an much larger generator for about $600, whereas the street price on an EU2200i is around $1,000.
-However, when you do the math on the cost of fuel (at $2.76 per gallon), you make up the $400 difference in just eight days continuous of usage.
+It's possible to pick up an much larger generator for about $600, whereas the street price on an EU2200i is around $1,100.
+However, when you do the math, you'll make up the $400 difference in just a few days continuous of usage.
 After you pass that break-even point, the Honda pays for itself every time you use it!

 The next step up from the EU2200i is the Honda EU3000is.
 One of my favorite features of the EU3000is is its ability to start and run an average window air conditioner all night and into the next day on one tank of gas.
 It also features a 30 amp locking plug, which makes connection to a central transfer switch into your house much safer and easier.
 Finally, I like the convenience and safety of the electric starter, which helps prevent back injuries from starting the engine manually.
 One final tip if you decide to purchase an EU3000is: be sure to add the optional wheel kit to the order.
 Though relatively small, the EU3000is weighs in at 131 pounds empty, and 154 pounds with 3.4 gallons of fuel.

 I also acquired an EU1000i to run my commercial photography gear when shooting remote locations.
 Though this generator is really handy for very low wattage applications, it's probably too small for anything but minimal emergency power.
 However, in a worst-case scenario it will power a fan, television, and a few small devices around the home.